rajangdavis/osvc_ruby/README.md

 - [ ] all

+- [ ] Also add the following remaining CRUD Functionality:

+- [ ] create

+- [ ] update

+- [ ] destroy

-- [x] QueryModel converts JSON response into a Ruby Hash => new instance of the object being queried
+- [x] QueryModule converts JSON response into a Ruby Hash => new instance of the object being queried

+- [ ] Create some validations for creating a ServiceProduct object

+- [ ] Make OpenSSL::SSL::VERIFY_PEER the default with OpenSSL::SSL::VERIFY_NONE option set in the config class

+- [ ] Make version default to 1.3 but an option to be set in the config class

+- [ ] Allow for Session Authorization => update config class and connect classes, update tests

-- [ ] Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby Wrapper
+- [ ] Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby ORM

 - [ ] Add in VCR and WebMock as dependencies

 - [ ] Figure out how to record and stub responses for a good response and bad response

-- [ ] Simulate these responses
+- [ ] Simulate these responses for ALL Connect HTTP methods

-- [ ] Follow with next Classes (ServiceCategories, Answers, Interfaces)
+- [ ] Follow with next Classes (ServiceCategories, Answers, Incidents)

 - [ ] Release MVP